 You create a brand message using Rob’s interpretations, then you design it, then you raise awareness of it through marketing.

 Fashion Brands : Branding Style from Armani to Zara

-Fashion isn’t my passion but I get it.
+Fashion marketing isn’t my passion but I get it.

-A friend connected me to a fashion brand who were seeking a website to sell their new collection.
+A friend connected me to a fashion brand who were planning e-commerce into their sales strategy.